“Live your life by a compass, not by a clock, a paycheck or a routine. There is a difference between living and being alive.”

 One thing you should know about Ecuador is that feral dogs are everywhere.
 However, most of them are not rabid and actually live quite good lives.
 They are not dangerous and probably won’t attack you on the street, but be careful about petting them (trust me, as a dog-lover, it was so tempting to want to go up to all of them and give them cuddles.)

-Overall we felt very safe and enjoyed the itinerary we put together and winged!
+Overall we felt very safe and enjoyed our time in Ecuador!